second-state/opencvmini-example/README.md

 # opencvmini example

+## Dependencies

-[opencvmini](https://github.com/WasmEdge/WasmEdge/pull/2648) is not released plugin yet, you will need to checkout branch `plugin-opencvmini` of repository [WasmEdge](https://github.com/WasmEdge/WasmEdge), and run the following commands to install this special version:
+[opencvmini](https://github.com/WasmEdge/WasmEdge/tree/master/plugins/wasmedge_opencvmini) is a wasmedge plugin, you might like to clone repository [WasmEdge](https://github.com/WasmEdge/WasmEdge), and run the following commands to install this plugin.

 ```shell
 # In repository wasmedge